FrYakaTKoP/QuizCandyDispenser/README.md

 - plugin the lcd adapter
 - connect lcd cables
 - plug in the Arduino to USB to power it
-- it should work now (you need to flash the firmware and prepare sd card first, if not done allready)
+- it should work now (you need to flash the firmware and *prepare sd card first*, if not done allready)